user profile avatar

 Bio

 Hello!
-My name is Layla Duhaney, a Jamaican-born student and aspiring pediatric surgeon with a passion for biology, chemistry, and compassionate care.
+My name is Layla Duhaney, a Jamaican-born student and aspiring pediatric surgeon with a passion for biology, chemistry, and compassionate healthcare.
 After moving to the United States, I co-founded a Women in STEM club to inspire young girls to pursue ambitious careers and challenge limiting beliefs.
 As a certified nurse aide, my clinical experiences have strengthened my commitment to culturally competent, patient-centered healthcare.
 I am also a proud superhero and theater fan, inspired by characters like the X-Men and everyday superheroes who remind me that empathy and action can change lives.
 I am passionate about leadership, service, and empowering others, and I hope to make a lasting impact in healthcare while uplifting the next generation of women in STEM.
 Thank you for reviewing my profile!

 Education